Subject Source: Art & Architecture Thesaurus

 Dates: 1910-1989; Majority of material found within 1926-1938

-Overview This collection consists of copies of the plays Mountain Climbers and Better Not to be Born by Yiddish playwright, editor and author David Pinski (1872-1959).
-There are also some programs and a stock prospectus.
+Abstract This collection consists of copies of the plays Mountain Climbers, and Better Not to be Born, by Yiddish playwright, editor and author David Pinski (1872-1959).
+Collection also includes some programs and a stock prospectus.